-Marijuana is the fastest-growing industry in America, growing at a rate of 47% in the latest year.
-And marijuana stocks are growing even faster.
+Marijuana—or cannabis, to use the all-encompassing term—is the fastest-growing industry in America, growing at a rate of 47% in the latest year.
+Marijuana stocks are growing even faster.

 It’s not hard to understand why.